-- 7) The Global Equity fund seeks capital appreciation and current income.
-The fund may be passively or actively managed and will primarily invest in equities contained in the benchmark, including equities domiciled in the United States, other developed and emerging economies although other securities which fit the funds' objectives may be selectively used to generate excess returns. - 8) Each investment option must: - a) Have a prudent degree of diversification relative to its performance benchmark; - b) Be readily transferable from one Investment Plan account to another Investment Plan investment option or to private-sector or public-sector defined contribution plan accounts and self-directed individual retirement accounts; - c) Allow transfers of members' balances into and out of the option at least daily, subject to the excessive trading policies of the providers and/or the SBA; - d) Have no surrender fees or deferred loads/charges; - e) Have no fees or charges for insurance features (e.g. mortality and expense risk charges); - f) To the extent allowed by law, notwithstanding failure to meet one or more of the IPS Section XI(8)(b),(c)-(f) requirements, an option may be authorized if: (i) it produces significant and demonstrable incremental retirement benefits relative to other comparable products in the market place and comparable Tier I, Tier II, or Tier III options; and (ii) the incremental benefits are sufficient to offset all associated fees, charges and the expected economic cost of the variance(s) with the IPS Section XI(8)(b),(c)-(f) requirements.
-Comparability shall be based on the option's underlying investments within the broad categories of Money Market, U.S Fixed Income, U.S. Equities and Foreign Equities. - 9) The investment product supporting any annuity option offered in Tier IV must have a prudent degree of diversification relative to its performance benchmark and, where applicable, providers shall have high independent ratings for financial strength and stability.
-Tier IV options may include allocated or unallocated immediate annuities with combinations of some of the following features: - a) Single or flexible premium. - b) Life or fixed period payouts. - c) Single or joint life (survivors with an insurable interest). - d) Complete or partial survivor benefits. - e) Cash refund, installment refund or period certain features. - f) Variable or fixed payments, non-participating, or income payable features. - g) Deferred payments. - B. The long-term performance of each actively managed investment option is expected to exceed the returns on their performance benchmark, net of all fees and charges, while avoiding large year-to-year deviations from the returns of the performance benchmark.
+7) The Global Stock fund seeks capital appreciation and current income.
+The fund may be passively or actively managed and will primarily invest in equities contained in the benchmark, including equities domiciled in the United States, other developed and emerging economies although other securities which fit the funds' objectives may be selectively used to generate excess returns.

+- 8) Each investment option must: - a) Have a prudent degree of diversification relative to its performance benchmark; - b) Be readily transferable from one Investment Plan account to another Investment Plan investment option or to private-sector or public-sector defined contribution plan accounts and self-directed individual retirement accounts; - c) Allow transfers of members' balances into and out of the option at least daily, subject to the excessive trading policies of the providers and/or the SBA; - d) Have no surrender fees or deferred loads/charges; - e) Have no fees or charges for insurance features (e.g. mortality and expense risk charges); - f) To the extent allowed by law, notwithstanding failure to meet one or more of the IPS Section XI(8)(b),(c)-(f) requirements, an option may be authorized if: (i) it produces significant and demonstrable incremental retirement benefits relative to other comparable products in the market place and comparable Tier I, Tier II, or Tier III options; and (ii) the incremental benefits are sufficient to offset all associated fees, charges and the expected economic cost of the variance(s) with the IPS Section XI(8)(b),(c)-(f) requirements.
+Comparability shall be based on the option's underlying investments within the broad categories of Money Market, U.S Fixed Income, U.S. Equities and Foreign Equities.

+9) The annuity option offered in Tier IV must be provided by a provider with high independent ratings for financial strength and stability.
+Tier IV options may include immediate annuities with combinations of some of the following features:

+- a) Single premium. - b) Life or fixed period payouts. - c) Single or joint life (survivors with an insurable interest). - d) Complete or partial survivor benefits. - e) Cash refund, installment refund or period certain features. - f) Variable or fixed payments, non-participating, or income payable features. - g) Deferred payments. - B. The long-term performance of each actively managed investment option is expected to exceed the returns on their performance benchmark, net of all fees and charges, while avoiding large year-toyear deviations from the returns of the performance benchmark.
 The long-term performance of each passively managed investment option is expected to closely approximate returns on the performance benchmark, net of all fees and charges.
 Investment managers are authorized to prudently use options, futures, notional principal contracts or securities lending arrangements, in accordance with the fiduciary standards of care, as contained in Section 121.4501(15)(a), Florida Statutes, investment guidelines and related policies.